wbrowar/craft-grid/README.md

 Grid is a field that lets content editors lay out content connected through matrix and other relation fields (entries, assets, etc...).
 Grid lets you define CSS grid rules for different layout breakpoints and lets editors optimize content layout for different screen sizes.

-Grid creates HTML and CSS that is used on the front-end of your site.

----

 ## Configuring Grid

 ### Target Field